Ken Burton: Biography

 As a conductor, singer, and instrumentalist, he has performed on many of the world's major stages including Wembley Stadium, Universal Studios (Florida), Sydney Opera House and the Royal Albert Hall.
-His orchestral music has been played by several of the UK's leading orchestras, among them BBC Orchestra and CBSO.
+His orchestral music has been played by several of the UK's leading orchestras, among them BBC Orchestra and CBSO, and in programmes including the BBC Proms.

 He has worked as a musical director, arranger, and collaborator with opera singers Bryn Terfel and Lesley Garrett, gospel singers Donnie McClurkin, Andraé Crouch and Helen Baylor, and has worked as a session musician for the UK's largest television show, "The X Factor", and the "US X Factor".
 He has contracted choirs, recorded soundtrack choral parts (some of them his own arrangements) for leading artists including Beyoncé, Christina Aguilera, will.i.am, Robbie Williams, and Leona Lewis.

 In 2010, he was asked to assist in shaping an arrangement for a song of Lord Andrew Lloyd Webber.
 This song was to be a gospel flavoured arrangement of Webber's "Love Never Dies", to be recorded by Nicole Scherzinger.
 The song was subsequently recorded, produced by Nigel Wright, with choral arrangements by Annie Skates.
 Burton provided the choir.

 In 2007, he was commissioned to write a piece of music for double chorus, for a BBC Radio commemorative broadcast to commemorate the bicentenary of the Abolition of the Slave Trade Act.
 This piece was performed by the London Adventist Chorale and the choir of St John's College, Cambridge.
 A number of other collaborative pieces were written and subsequently recorded by the two choirs, although to date the recording has not been released.

 Burton has produced a number of recordings with the Croydon Seventh-Day Adventist Gospel Choir, the first being a selection of songs titled "Until We Reach".